 The Company has a collection agency agreement with Rosenthal & Rosenthal, Inc. ("Rosenthal") that became effective on September 15, 2009.
 The agreement can be terminated by the Company or Rosenthal at any time upon 60 days prior written notice.
-Under the agreement the Company can request advances from Rosenthal of up to 85% of aggregate receivables submitted to Rosenthal.
-The agreement provides the Company with a \$30,000 credit facility with a \$15,000 sub-limit for letters of credit at an interest rate based, at the Company's election, upon either the prime rate or LIBOR.
-As of December 31, 2013, no letters of credit were outstanding.
-The Company also pays a fee based on a percentage of the gross invoice amount submitted to Rosenthal.
-Originally the fee was 0.275% of the gross invoice amount but, on July 10, 2012 the agreement was amended to reduce the fee to 0.25%.
+Under the agreement, the Company can request advances from Rosenthal in amounts of up to 85% of aggregate receivables submitted to Rosenthal.
+The agreement provides the Company with a \$30,000 credit facility with a \$15,000 sub-limit for letters of credit at an interest rate based, at the Company's election, upon a calculation that utilizes either the prime rate minus 0.5% or LIBOR plus 2.5%.
+As of December 31, 2015, no borrowings or letters of credit were outstanding.
+The Company also pays Rosenthal a fee based on a percentage of the gross invoice amount submitted to Rosenthal, which was 0.25% of the gross invoice amount and on December 8, 2014, the fee was reduced to 0.20% of the gross invoice amount effective January 1, 2015.
+With respect to receivables related to the Company's private label business, the fee is 0.14% of the gross invoice amount.
 Rosenthal assumes the credit risk on a substantial portion of the receivables that the Company submits to it and, to the extent of any loans made to the Company, Rosenthal maintains a lien on all of the Company's receivables to secure the Company's obligations.
+Rosenthal services the collection of the Company's accounts receivable.
+Funds collected by Rosenthal are applied against advances owed to Rosenthal (if any), and the balance is due and payable to the Company, net of any fees.
+The allowance against "factor receivables" is a projected provision based on certain formulas and prior approvals for markdowns, allowances, discounts, advertising and other deductions that customers may deduct against their payments.

-Notes to Consolidated Financial Statements December 31, 2013 and 2012 (\$ in thousands, except share and per share data)
+Notes to Consolidated Financial Statements December 31, 2015 and 2014 (\$ in thousands, except share and per share data)